szilard/GBM-perf/README.md

 # GBM Performance

-Performance of the top/most widely used open source GBM implementations (h2o, xgboost, lightgbm, catboost) on the airline dataset (100K, 1M and 10M records) and with `100` trees, depth `10`, learning rate `0.1`.
+Performance of the top/most widely used open source gradient boosting machines (GBM)/ boosted trees (GBDT) implementations (h2o, xgboost, lightgbm, catboost) on the airline dataset (100K, 1M and 10M records) and with `100` trees, depth `10`, learning rate `0.1`.